videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 ```
 3. Associate S3 bucket read permissions to this role.

 Note that you cannot have a space before the beginning curly braces "{" in this document you edit.
-There seems a bug yet to be fixed in aws cli.
+There is a bug that is yet to be fixed in aws cli.
 Ref: https://github.com/99designs/iamy/issues/65
 ```
 $ vi s3-bucket-read-permission.json
 {